Topologically Protected Quantum Coherence in a Superatom

 From the edge-bulk correspondence, it is known that the topological phase supports edge states for open boundary conditions.
 The energy spectrum of the atom array in the single-excitation subspace is shown in Fig.~\ref{figure2}(c).
 Zero modes for $|\delta| < \delta_c$ represent edge states.
 The edge states localized at the left and right boundaries are

-where $\mathcal{N}_L^-$ and $\mathcal{N}_R^+$ are the renormalization factors, and $\lambda_{-,1/2} = \big[\delta \pm (\delta^2 - 4 t_p^2 + 4 t_c^2)^{1/2}\big]/ (-2t_c- 2t_p)$. $\phi_{\pm}$ are eigenstates of $\sigma_x$.
+where $\mathcal{N}_L^-$ and $\mathcal{N}_R^+$ are the renormalization factors and $\lambda_{-,l} = \big[\delta + (-1)^{l-1} (\delta^2 - 4 t_p^2 + 4 t_c^2)^{1/2}\big]/ (-2t_c- 2t_p)$ (with $l=1,2$)~\cite{PhysRevLett.110.076401,Konig08}, $\phi^{(i)}_{\pm}=|\mathcal{A}_i\rangle\pm|\mathcal{B}_i\rangle$.
 From the edge states, we can find several features.
-First, the left and right edge states are polarized with anti-symmetric and symmetric superpositions of $|\mathcal{A}_i\rangle$ and $|\mathcal{B}_i\rangle$, respectively.
+First, the left and right edge states are polarized with antisymmetric and symmetric superpositions of $|\mathcal{A}_i\rangle$ and $|\mathcal{B}_i\rangle$, respectively.
 Second, the edge states are exponentially localized in the boundaries, as shown in Fig.~\ref{figure2}(d).
 These properties are helpful for manipulating edge states.
-The above edge states occur when $|\lambda_{-,1/2}|<1$.
-The case $|\lambda_{-,1/2}|>1$ has oppositely polarized edge states \cite{SupplementalMaterials}.
-From the spectrum, we can find that the edge states have large energy gaps with bulk states, which provide a strong nonlinearity for the atom array.
-Because of this topology-induced nonlinearity, we can use a topological superatom, which consists of a ground state and two edge states, to characterize the atom array in its low-energy regime.
+The above edge states occur when $|\lambda_{-,l}|<1$.
+The case $|\lambda_{-,l}|>1$ has oppositely polarized edge states~\cite{SupplementalMaterials}.
+From the spectrum, we can find that the edge states have large energy gaps with bulk states.
+Therefore, a topological superatom with a $V$-shaped three-level structure~\cite{PhysRevB.92.020515,PhysRevA.94.033829}, which consists of a ground state and two edge states, can be modeled to characterize the atom array in its low-energy regime.